AnamariaJoo/Manual_testing_portofolio/Final Project/README.md

 # 2 SQL section

 Created a database named 'orangeHrmPIM' and 3 tables named 'employeelist', 'supervisors' and 'reportingmethod' with all the columns needed to save data per specifications.
-Performed different queries inside the sql file :
+Performed different queries inside the sql file : [OrangeHRM PIM Module.sql]()